udexon/GOEHDOM/Marxist_TS_CI.md

 It is this next two decades where we predict human military powers will forge collective intelligence with machines, more or less preserving the current factions based on religions and ethnicity.

-2. New type of class struggle

-Current religious factions will be at war.

-White Christians,

-Islam,

-Coloured Chinese plus Indian plus coloured Christians.

-Muslims have no technology advantage.
-Will be sacrificed.
-20 years genocide.
-Suppprt murtads.
-Chinese and Christian divide the spoils.
-New forms of liberal Muslims?

 #### New Type of Class Struggle